On the Day of Convocation - Guests and Graduates

 Your guests should proceed to the Convocation Hall, in the Athletic & Wellness Centre, following the signs.
 We will start seating guests approximately 30 minutes prior to the ceremony.
-Seating is on a first-come, first-served basis and each graduate will receive three (3) guest tickets prior to the Convocation Ceremony.
+Seating is on a first-come, first-served basis and each graduate will receive two (2) guest tickets prior to the Convocation Ceremony.
 Please ensure that you give your tickets to your guests.

 3. What time should guests arrive?

 Guests should plan to arrive 45 mins before the ceremony.
 Guests can proceed to the Convocation Hall, in the Athletic & Wellness Centre, following the signs.
 Guest seating begins approximately 30 minutes prior to the ceremony.
 Seating is on a first-come first-served basis and each graduate will receive two (2) guest tickets prior to the Convocation Ceremony.
 Please ensure that you have your tickets.
 Guests without tickets will be asked to wait until just prior to the start of the ceremony and will be seated should there be seats remaining.
 An overflow room is available to watch the ceremony via webcast.